What Is Depression?

 Depression and Your Health

 Mental anguish is hard on your health: People suffering from depression have three times the risk of experiencing a cardiac event.
-But in fact, depression affects the entire body.
+In fact, depression affects the entire body.
 It weakens the immune system, increasing susceptibility to viral infections and, over time, possibly even some kinds of cancer—a strong argument for early treatment.
 It also interferes with sleep, adding to feelings of lethargy, compounding problems of focus and concentration, and generally undermining health.

 Those suffering from depression also experience higher rates of diabetes and osteoporosis.
 Sometimes depression manifests as a persistent low mood, a condition known as dysthymia which is usually marked by years-long periods of low energy, low self-esteem, and little ability to experience pleasure.